Cricket: White Ferns smash world record 490-4 as Suzie Bates surpasses Debbie Hockley

-The White Ferns broke the world record for the highest one-day international cricket total by making 490-4 against Ireland in Dublin overnight (NZT).
+The White Ferns broke the world record for the highest one-day international cricket total after scoring 490-4 in their win over Ireland in Dublin overnight (NZT).

 The White Ferns surpassed their own 21-year record of 455 in the 48th over as they batted first having won the toss in the opening ODI at YMCA Cricket Club.